 What ingredients do you need for this recipe?

 - Grapeseed Oil (affiliate link), or other neutral-flavored oil

 - Adams 100% Natural Peanut Butter (affiliate link), Skippy No-Sugar Added Creamy Peanut Butter (affiliate link), or other natural peanut butter without sugar

 - soy sauce or Gluten-Free Soy Sauce (affiliate link)

 - fresh-squeezed lime juice, I used my fresh-frozen lime juice

 - ground or Minced Ginger (affiliate link), from a jar, or use fresh minced ginger root

-- crushed or minced garlic, from a jar, or use fresh minced garlic
+- crushed or Minced Garlic (affiliate link), from a jar, or use fresh minced garlic

 - Monkfruit Sweetener (affiliate link), or sweetener of your choice